Oubaida996/todo-project/README.md

 Q1 :I think we need more time to learn css \
 Q2: I took 2 hours to do it, but i thought that i will take less time like 1 hour

+# Task 6

+## todo-js2

+Q1 :Everything is good today :)  \
+Q2: I took 1 hours to do it, but i thought that i will take less time like 30 minutes